microtrain/bootcamp/01-DevEnvironment/07-Git.md

 In this exercise, you learned
 * how to create a new branch with the checkout command (Git)
+* how to serve a static page from your github repository (Git)
 * basic Git commands (Git)